valentine/docs.hackerspace.sg/docs/handbook/membership.md

 - 24/7 access to the space
 - Keep your stuff in a locker or designated storage box (additional subscription applies)
 - Use the workbench and hardware tools
-- Host community meetups, workshops, and other events at the space
+- [Host community meetups, workshops, and other events](hosting-events) at the space, mostly for free
 - Borrow books from our library

 ## Membership Tiers {#tiers}